Name: James Armstrong

 - Tell us about your worst run?

 It would have to be my first attempt back at the half marathon after my injury and I was miles off the pace from mile 3 and just felt awful.
 However, this turned out to be ok when I met one of my sporting idols, James Cracknell at mile 11 and ran the rest of the race with him.
+If you are injured riding a moto or got into any personal injury, it is best advised to contact a professional law firm to file a personal injury claim to get compensation for the injury caused.

 - Best running phrase?